georgetoloraia/password-cracker/README.md

 # password-cracker
 - Need New I D E A S ... !!!

-# Bitcoin Address Generator

 This project is designed to generate random private keys, convert them to compressed public keys, and then generate Bitcoin addresses.
-The goal is to find Bitcoin addresses that start with a specific prefix (in this case, "13zb").
+The goal is to find Bitcoin addresses that start with a specific prefix (in this case, "13zb1h").

 ## Requirements